Feeding Britain in the Second World War: Agriculture during the war

 Training exercises by the military competed with farmers for the use of land.

-In 1939, 12 million acres (4.8 million ha) of land in Britain was cultivated and 17 million acres (7.0 million ha) of land was in grassland.
-By 1944, 18 million acres were being cultivated (7.6 million ha) and eleven million (4.4 million ha) were in grassland.
+In 1939, 12 e6acre of land in Britain was cultivated and 17 e6acre of land was in grassland.
+By 1944, 18 e6acre were being cultivated and 11 e6acre were in grassland.
 The acreage planted in potatoes had more than doubled and that in wheat increased by two-thirds.
 The government programs to effect this change involved the "plough-up" program, guaranteed high prices to farmers for their products, and technological advances in farming practices.
 As much of the new land was marginal in quality, the results did not make Britain self sufficient in food.
 At the beginning of the war Britain produced 33 percent of the calories its people consumed; by the end of the war Britain produced 44 percent of the calories consumed.

 Farming had to compete with the military for land.
-The military forces requisitioned 750,000 acres (300,000 ha) of land and had the right to enter and use more than ten million (four million ha) additional acres in England and Wales.
+The military forces requisitioned 750,000 acre of land and had the right to enter and use more than 10 e6acre additional acres in England and Wales.
 The Ministry of Agriculture and the War Department often clashed over the military's claims to agricultural land.